 Information regarding patients/residents/clients and the health care environment is to be kept confidential and is only discussed during pre-and/or post-conferences.
 Every effort must be made on the part of the student to assure the confidentiality of the client's medical record is maintained.
 Client information may not be removed from the clinical facility and records may not be photocopied.

-I have read, understand or asked questions if I did not understand, and I agree to comply with confidentiality and HIPAA regulations.
+I have read, understand or asked questions if I did no confidentiality and HIPAA regulations. ot understand, and I agree to comply with

-Date

-Name of Student (Printed)
+Name of Student (Printed) Date

 Student Signature

 Travel: Release from Liability